rohennes/vale-asciidoc/README.md

 BasedOnStyles = RedHat, AsciiDoc
 ```

 **Note:** This is a seperate `vale.ini` file that is designed for modules only - not assemblies.
-If you are using this with the `openshift-docs` or other repo, Don't overwrite any `vale.ini` that exists in the root of your project directory.
+If you are using this with `openshift-docs` or any other repo, don't overwrite any existing `vale.ini` files in the root of your project directory.

 2a.
 Optional.
 Append `modules/.vale.ini` to your global `~/.gitignore`.